 Starting a business is both exciting and overwhelming.
 Although you’re optimistic for your new company, you may also feel nervous, especially since many startups fail within the first five years of their operations.
+Preparing your startup to succeed is important.
 One of the most common reasons for startup failure stems from the inability to handle rapid growth in the first few years of business.
 Because new businesses aren’t sure how to handle this growth, many stretch too far or reduce their operations too much, which ultimately leads to problems.
 To prevent these issues, businesses need to plan expansions carefully.

 The most important thing to remember when preparing for expansion is to avoid overextending your resources, whether they’re financial, structural or human.
 If you run out of resources, you risk business failure.
 Expanding your operations without overextending these resources requires a well-defined plan, as well as the appropriate expansion tools and processes.